Julie Rogers (politician)

-Julie M. Rogers is an American politician and physical therapist serving as a member of the Michigan House of Representatives from the 60th district.
-Elected in November 2020, she assumed office on January 1, 2021.
+Julie M. Rogers is an American physical therapist and politician serving as a member of the Michigan House of Representatives since 2021, currently representing the 41st district.
+She is a member of the Democratic Party.

 Education

 Rogers earned a Master of Physical Therapy from Marquette University.

 Career

 Rogers has worked as a physical therapist for 22 years.
 She also served as a member of the Kalamazoo Board of Commissioners from 2013 to 2021.
-Rogers was elected to the Michigan House of Representatives in November 2020 and assumed office on January 1, 2021, succeeding Jon Hoadley.
+Rogers was elected to the 60th district of the Michigan House of Representatives in November 2020 and assumed office on January 1, 2021, succeeding Jon Hoadley.

+Following redistricting, Rogers ran in the 41st district in 2022, winning reelection there.
+She was reelected in 2024.